-Switzerland and the GCF
+Switzerland and the Green Climate Fund

-- Improving complementarity and coherence with other climate finance institutions and implementing a gender-responsive approach
+- Improving complementarity and coherence with other climate finance institutions

 International climate finance is an essential component of Switzerland’s international climate policy.
 Switzerland is therefore also closely involved in the international negotiations both within and outside the Convention to develop pragmatic solutions for the various challenges in climate finance, such as the calculation rules, and incentive systems for mobilising private finance.